filecoin-project/filecoin-docs/docs/reference/README.md

 #### Storage Client / Miner Programs
 - [Slingshot Competition](https://slingshot.filecoin.io/) - currently in Phase 2 to store [these curated datasets](https://github.com/filecoin-project/slingshot/blob/master/datasets.md)
 - [Filecoin Plus Verified Data Program](https://github.com/filecoin-project/filecoin-plus-client-onboarding) - to incentivize useful storage on Filecoin with a social trust network for verified data.
-Clients can apply to Notaries to receive DataCap, which can be used to incentivize Miners at 10x to their quality adjusted power - increasing their probability of winning block rewards.
+Clients can apply to Notaries to receive DataCap, which can be used to incentivize Miners at 10x to their quality-adjusted power - increasing their probability of winning block rewards.

 - [Filecoin Discover Store](https://store.filecoin-discover.com/)